Li-Ming-Fan/OCR-DETECTION-CTPN/detect_test_result/README.md

-examples of test results of detection model
+Examples of test results of detection model

 after training 3060 steps